Creating and configuring a client

 You can also configure a plugin inside the

 install block.
-For example, for the Logging plugin, you can specify the logger and logging level:
+For example, for the Logging plugin, you can specify the logger, logging level, and condition for filtering log messages:

 Note that a specific plugin might require a separate dependency.